wim07101993/ChallengerCs/README.md

 3. Test code.
 4. Create a pull request.

-Or help me judge which code is best in it's category.

-The best code will be used in the master branch.
+The 'best' code will be used in the master branch.

+## Be a judge

+Help me judge which code is best in it's category.

+To judge, just comment on commits/pull requests or issues.
+Again here is a general rule: Keep it nice!.
+Keep in mind that this is a fun project and everyone participating is doing this to relax and have fun.
+Next to that some participants might be less experienced than you and not have the same insights yet or have a different point of view.

+Bottom line: Respect the participants and be nice to each other!.

+(and when there is doubt: I am always right 😁)

+## Help with development

+This repo contains more than just an interface that should be implemented.
+There are application, unit test and benchmark projects to test the implementations.

+Whoever wants can also help improving these in the `development` and feature branches.

+## Issues

+If you have issues with anything, just post an issue.

-## Visual studio solution overview
+# Visual studio solution overview

 | Item                 | Description                                    |
 |:---------------------|:-----------------------------------------------|